 - Multiple certifications

 With this structure in place, the growth of the employees becomes dependent on the employees themselves, by helping others or seeking assistance from those with more authority.
-Hiring becomes less about the amount of skill a prospect brings to the table, and more about the character and determination a prospect has.
+Hiring becomes less about the amount of skill a prospect brings to the table and more about the character and determination a prospect has.

 Skills of the trade

 When hiring, there are clear skills outlined in each job description.
-As a hiring manager it helps to know which skills can be learned and which skills are part of an individual’s character and work ethic.
+As a hiring manager, it helps to know which skills can be learned and which skills are part of an individual’s character and work ethic.
 Functional and technical skills are those that can be learned.
-Soft skills can be learned as well, however, they tend to be more natural characteristic traits that one has developed over the years.
+Soft skills can be learned as well, however, they tend to be more natural character traits that one has developed over the years.

 Functional vs. Technical